-Just in case, Józef Kaszowski, CEO & Salesforce Architect at Karpato, provides here a slightly more elaborate approach to calculating the ROI overall.
+Just in case, Józef Kaszowski, CEO & Salesforce Architect at Karpato, provides here a slightly more elaborate approach to calculating, what is ROI in Salesforce deployment overall.

 That said, Salesforce itself cites the following clear figures, again based on a slightly different logic.
 Companies that use Salesforce see:

 - 25% increase in revenue

 - 35% increase in customer satisfaction